charliecalvert/charliecalvert.github.io/elves/_react-guide/ReactBasics.md

 category : react-guide
 ---

-This chapter covers creating [React][re] program from scratch.
+This chapter covers creating [React][re] programming from scratch including webpack.
 We will create a React project from scratch.
 There are various tools that can automate the creation of React projects, but there is much to be learned by creating a project by scratch.

 Here are some useful links: